-- At Chesterfield Borough Council the "Board" will be the Standards and Audit Committee.At Bolsover District Council the "Board" will be the Audit Committee - At North East Derbyshire District Council the "Board" will be the Audit Committee. - 12.
-In addition to this the Joint Board will approve and monitor the annual business plan and financial position of the Consortium. - "Senior Management" those responsible for the leadership and direction of the Council.
-This will be each Council's Senior Management Team.
+11. At Chesterfield Borough Council the "Board" will be the Standards and Audit Committee.

+At Bolsover District Council the "Board" will be the Audit Committee

+At North East Derbyshire District Council the "Board" will be the Audit and Corporate Governance Scrutiny Committee.

+12. In addition to this the Joint Board will approve and monitor the annual business plan and financial position of the Consortium.

-14. The PSIAS adopt the term "Chief Audit Executive", this role is met by the Head of the Internal Audit Consortium.
+- 13. "Senior Management" those responsible for the leadership and direction of the Council.
+This will be each Council's Senior Management Team. - 14.
+The PSIAS adopt the term "Chief Audit Executive", this role is met by the Internal Audit Consortium Manager.